 Chia Seeds Soaked in Water Overnight Benefits

-When you soak the chia seeds first, it creates a gel like substance.
-This gel like substance is much easier to eat and will no longer stick to your teeth when you are eating them.
+When you soak the chia seeds first, it creates a gel-like substance.
+This gel-like substance is easier to absorb in the body is easier to eat and will no longer stick to your teeth when you are eating them.
 (Since they’ve already absorbed water).

 Once they are soaked you will get a chia seed “gel”.
 You will start to get that gel as soon as 15 minutes after soaking, but it will still be very clumpy and not as consistent.

 See the post How Long Do You Need to Soak Chia Seeds?

 You can see from the previous video that the chia seeds really don’t start to form a consistent gel until at least 45 minutes into the soak.